In this challenge we will focus on using the random library to generate random numbers in Python.

 Random Even Number Functions

-Your task consists of adapting the above three functions to create three additional functions, this time to generate random even numbers.
+Your task consists of adapting the above three functions to create three additional functions, this time to generate random even numbers using all three methods/programming constructs: sequencing, selection and iteration.

 Extension Task: Random Prime Number Function